canjs/can-stache-bindings/docs/bindings.md

 <div on:domEvent="method('primitive', key, hash1=key1)"/>
 ```

+You can also explicitly listen to events on the [can-component::ViewModel ViewModel] using `on:vm:childEvent` or on the element using `on:el:domEvent`.

 #### [can-stache-bindings.toChild one-way to child]

 Updates `childProp` in `<my-component>`’s [can-component::ViewModel ViewModel] with `value` in the [can-view-scope scope]: